Exercise - Install MariaDB using zypper

 Screenshot of console output of zypper refresh.

 In this case, repositories should already be up to date because you used YaST in the previous exercise.
-If you choose to use zypper and skip this initial refresh step, you will get an error if the metadata has changed and you’ll be forced to run it before you can get started.
+If you choose to use zypper and skip this initial refresh step, you get an error if the metadata changed, and you must run it before you can get started.

 Install a software package with zypper